Molecule Generation by Principal Subgraph Mining and Assembling: Related Work

 \section{Related Work}

-\paragraph{Molecule Generation} Based on different representations for molecules, molecule generation models can be divided into two categories: text-based and graph-based.
-Text-based models~\citep{gomez2018automatic,kusner2017grammar,bjerrum2017molecular}, which usually adopt the Simplified Molecular-Input Line-entry System (SMILES)~\citep{weininger1988smiles} representation, are simple and efficient methods for generating molecules.
-However, these models are not robust because a single perturbation in the text molecule representation can result in significant changes in molecule structure~\citep{you2018graph,kwon2019efficient}.
-Graph-based models~\citep{de2018molgan, shi2020graphaf, jin2020multi}, therefore, have gained increasing attention recently. \citet{li2018learning} proposed a generation model of graphs and demonstrated it performed better than text-based generation models on molecule generation. \citet{you2018graph} used reinforcement learning to fuse rewards of chemical validity and property scores into each step of generating a molecule. \citet{popova2019molecularrnn} proposed an MRNN to autoregressively generate nodes and edges based on the generated graph. \citet{shi2020graphaf} proposed a flow-based autoregressive model and use reinforcement learning for the goal-directed molecular graph generation.
-However, these models use atom-level graph representation, which results in very long sequences, and therefore the training process is typically time-consuming.
-Our method is graph-based and uses substructure-level representation for graphs, which not only captures chemical properties but also is computationally efficient.
+\paragraph{Molecule Generation.} Regarding the representation of molecules, existing generation models can be divided into two categories: text-based and graph-based methods.
+Text-based models~\citep{gomez2018automatic,kusner2017grammar,bjerrum2017molecular} usually adopt the Simplified Molecular-Input Line-entry System (\citep{weininger1988smiles}, SMILES) to describe each molecule, which is simple and efficient.
+However, they are not robust because slight perturbations in SMILES could result in significant changes in molecule structure~\citep{you2018graph,kwon2019efficient}.
+The graph-based counterparts~\citep{de2018molgan, shi2020graphaf, jin2020multi}, therefore, have gained increasing attention recently. \citet{li2018learning} proposed a generation model for graphs and demonstrated it performed better than the text-based strategy. \citet{you2018graph} used reinforcement learning to generate molecules sequentially under the guidance of mixed rewards in terms of the chemical validity and other property scores. \citet{popova2019molecularrnn} proposed MRNN to autoregressively generate nodes and edges. \citet{shi2020graphaf} designed a flow-based autoregressive model and exploited reinforcement learning for goal-directed generation.
+However, these models use atoms as the basic generation unit, leading to long sequences and therefore time-consuming training process.
+On the contrary, our method applies subgraph-level representation, which not only captures chemical properties but also is computationally efficient. \paragraph{Subgraph-Level Molecule Generation} Several works have been developed for subgraph-level generation.
+In particular, \citet{jin2018junction} suggested generating molecules in the form of junction trees where each node is a ring or edge. \citet{jin2020hierarchical} decomposed molecules into subgraphs by breaking all the bridge bonds.
+It used a complex hierarchical model for polymer generation and graph-to-graph translation. \citet{yang2021hit} integrated reinforcement learning with the subgraph vocabulary created from existing chemical fragment libraries.
+Different from \citet{jin2018junction, jin2020hierarchical, yang2021hit} which use manual rules to extract subgraphs or utilize existing libraries, we automatically extract frequent principal subgraphs to better capture the regularities in molecules for subgraph-level decomposition.
+Our work also relates to traditional subgraph mining literature \citep{inokuchi2000apriori, yan2002gspan, nijssen2004quickstart}.
+While seeking generic frequent subgraphs is known to be NP-hard \citep{kuramochi2001frequent, jazayeri2021frequent}, our work focuses on finding frequent principal subgraphs by merging two adjacent fragments, which alleviates time complexity to a large extent.
+To the best of our knowledge, we are the first to utilize frequent subgraphs in generation tasks.